canonical/pi-gadget/README.md

 # Raspberry Pi 2 Gadget Snap

-This repository contains the official Ubuntu Core gadget snap for the Raspberry Pi 2.
+This repository contains the source for an Ubuntu Core gadget snap for the Raspberry Pi 2.

+Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for rpi_2_defconfig at release v2017.05, produce a u-boot.bin binary and put it inside the gadget.

+It will then download the latest stable binary boot firmware from https://github.com/raspberrypi/firmware/tree/stable/boot and add it to the gadget.

+Last it will pull the latest linux-image-raspi2 from the xenial-updates archive, extract the devicetree and overlay files from it and add them to the gadget as well.

 ## Gadget Snaps